MemoryPenguin/CodeSync/README.md

 # CodeSync
 CodeSync is a way to migrate a folder of Lua code to ROBLOX Studio and keep the Studio version up-to-date.
 This lets you use external editors and version control systems with ROBLOX games (relatively) easily.

+**CodeSync does not work with Team Create as plugins cannot make HTTP requests if Team Create is in use.**

 ## Setup

 1. Install the plugin from [here](http://www.roblox.com/CodeSync-item?id=348031028).